 Among her corporate clients are Bank of Montreal, Biogen IDEC in Waltham and Cambridge, Massachusetts; ITT, MCI, SAP America; Nordstrom in Massachusetts, California, Texas, and Florida; Bloomingdales in Massachusetts, Georgia and New York; Westin Hotel, Harvard Vanguard, Brigham and Women’s Hospital, Essex Investments, Intercontinental Residences Boston, Dana-Farber, and Fidelity in Boston; Hale and Dorr in New York and Boston; Neiman Marcus in Georgia and Massachusetts; CSC Index in New York and Chicago; ONEX and MAC Make-up in Toronto; Tokyo Millennium in Bermuda.
 Her work is in private collections in the United States and abroad.

 The imagery in my work evokes contemporary industrial urban design and architecture while the motifs draw inspiration from patterns and designs of the 1950s, the period of my childhood in Detroit, Michigan.
-The Modernist home I grew up in was filled with objects and materials that made a major impact on the direction of my art, from the patterns of our bold geometric drapes, translucent patterned Formica countertops, bulbous lamp stands, stylized wallpaper, and Russell Wright pottery, to our home’s linoleum square-tiled floors.
+The Modernist home I grew up in was filled with objects and materials that made an impact on the direction of my art, from the patterns of our bold geometric drapes, translucent patterned Formica countertops, bulbous lamp stands, stylized wallpaper, and Russell Wright pottery, to our home’s linoleum square-tiled floors.
 Like many Detroiters, our family had a long history with the automotive industry.
 Trained by his father, my father began his career in automotive and aircraft design and later evolved into home design and construction.
 Thus I grew up in this creative atmosphere, stimulated by my surroundings, and influenced by the transportation, architectural and industrial concepts of the times.

 The modernist Bauhaus, geometric Art Deco, and Concrete Art movements that flourished between the world wars were still visible in the post-war environment I was exposed to growing up.
 As an adult, I gravitated to the work of German architect Walter Gropius, founder of the Bauhaus; the geometric textiles of French artist Sonia Delaunay; the paintings of Swiss artist Sophie Taeuber-Arp, Dutch DeStijl painters Piet Mondrian and Theo van Doesburg, and Russian painters Wassily Kandinsky and Kazimir Malevich, originator of Suprematism; and Hungarian sculptor Lásló Moholy-Nagy, famous for his mobiles.
 These European artists had a great influence on each other and on another artist I admire: Hans Hofmann, German-born American Abstract Expressionist, whose greatest and most celebrated body of work was created in the 1960s.